narayan123411/Flowchart-Recognition/README.md

 1. Please, activate your Conda enviroment.
 2. Move to inside repository folder, example: `$ cd handwritten-flowchart-with-cnn`
 3. Type: ```$ python3 handler.py ```
+4. Select model ```flowchart_3b_model.hdf5 ```
-4. Use the "Recognize flowchart" option to test detections with handwritten or computer generated flowcharts.
+5. Use the "Recognize flowchart" option to test detections with handwritten or computer generated flowcharts.

 ### Some examples of the results